First-Year Seminars

 Course learning outcomes are achieved through meaningful assignments, readings, in-class discussions and activities, and interactions with campus resources and opportunities.

-What you’ll get from the class?
+What will you get from the class?

 - A good start on your academic and career goals